blaenk/blaenk.github.io/provider/posts/the-switch-to-hakyll.markdown

 ### Pygments {#pygments}

 Update
   ~ This has been through two redesigns since this was written.
 The first involved an fs-backed caching system, but this was still too slow, since the bottleneck seemed to be caused by continuously spawning a new pygmentize process.
-Most recently I've created a pygments server that the site opens alongside it at launch, and this Pandoc AST transformer communicates with it with it through its stdout/stdin handles.
-It works perfectly and the site compiles very fast now.
+Most recently I've created a pygments server that the site opens alongside it at launch, and this Pandoc AST transformer communicates with it through its stdout/stdin handles.
+It works perfectly and the site compiles a lot quicker.
 It also fully supports UTF-8:

     ```
     ¥ · £ · € · $ · ¢ · ₡ · ₢ · ₣ · ₤ · ₥ · ₦ · ₧ · ₨ · ₩ · ₪ · ₫ · ₭ · ₮ · ₯ · ₹